Kluvens/haskell-learning/README.md

 funMap :: (a -> b) -> (Integer -> a) -> Integer -> b
 funMap f g x = f (g x)
 ```

+## More syntax
+# let in
+The syntax is let <bindings> in <expression>.
+The variables that you define in the let part are accessible to the expression after the in part, but not accessible anywhere else.